Wild Lilac House Ties into a Lilac Covered Hilltop

-Walker Workshop built their Wild Lilac House on a hill that gave the house its name because of the wild lilacs that grow there.
+Walker Workshop built their Wild Lilac House on a hill that gave the Waimarino Lodge: Eco-Luxury at its Finest its name because of the wild lilacs that grow there.
 The hill—and home—are located in the foothills of the San Bernardino National Forest in Southern California, and the hills there are covered in the bluish-purple colour of the lilacs.

 You might expect with a name like Wild Lilac that the house would have gentle curves and smooth lines, but Walker Workshop instead built the home using a rigid structure of rectangular shapes.
 However, even with that being the case, the home is sensitive to the environment.
 In the architect’s words, “The design uses a series of thickened walls which run east-west along the topography of the dramatic mountain site to establish discrete programmatic zones and protect the interiors from the sun.”